-Table 15 of this point-by-point reply further shows the number of Biopsy-matched, Biopsy-subthreshold, VUSo and WBC-matched variants detected in the index cfDNA sequencing of those six patients i.e. using version V1 of the assay and reported in Figures 2 to 5 of the manuscript together with the percentages of those variants which were confirmed present i.e. have non-zero alternate read support irrespective of variant source category using version V2.
-Additionally, Table 16 of this point-by-point reply shows the same for the three patients who were selected for retesting.
+Table 7 of this response (in response to Comment # 15 of Reviewer #1) further shows the number of Biopsy-matched, Biopsy-subthreshold, VUSo and WBC-matched variants detected in the index cfDNA sequencing of those six patients i.e. using version V1 of the assay and reported in Figures 2 to 5 of the manuscript together with the percentages of those variants which were confirmed present i.e. have non-zero alternate read support irrespective of variant source category using version V2.
+Additionally, Table 8 of this response (in response to Comment # 15 of Reviewer #1) shows the same for the three patients who were selected for retesting.